21 Powerful Headline Examples (+ How to Write Ones That Actually Get Read)

 That is, “what’s in it for me?”
 As your reader, how will their life be better after reading your article?
 Tell them in the headline.

-4. Keep it stupidly simple
+4. Keep it unreasonably simple

 If a picture is worth a thousand words, you can get away with using eight or so words in your headline when standing next to a telling photo.
+This, of course, depends on where you’re publishing.
+Sometimes only a word or two is perfect to spark curiosity.

 6. Add some power to grab your reader

-Power words add a dose of persuasion and prompt your readers to engage because they spark feelings and help them see, hear, and even smell your copy.
+Once you have some drafts, play with versions using different emotional or sensory words.
+Power words add a dose of persuasion and prompt your readers to engage by sparking feelings and helping them see, hear, and even smell your copy.
 To come up with power words, think about how you want your readers to feel when they read your blog post.
 Do you want them to feel happy, excited, inspired?
 Once you have these feeling words, you can explore some words that pop.
 My favorite tool is Power Thesaurus.

 7. Create a swipe file of titles and headlines that grab your attention